ginsterbusch/ui-leaflet-integration/readme.txt

 * height - Height of the map.
 Defaults to '300px'.
 Please do NOT forget about adding a unit.
 Just a plain number, eg. 300, DOES NOT work.
 * use_search - set to 'true', 'yes' or '1' to enable the optional search field control in the frontend
 * search_position - where to position the search field control; available options are: 'topleft', 'topright', 'bottomleft', 'bottomright'
+* use_locate - Locate user; defaults to false.
+Set to 'true', '1' or 'yes' to enable it.
+* locate_marker - Optional location marker for the locate option. set to 'true', '1' or 'yes' to enable it, or enter some fancy text to be displayed in place of the defaul 'This is your current position' text.

 = Available tile service handles =